Content warning, highlight the hidden text between the lines:

 -------------------------------------------------------------------------------

-Alicia leaned against the beige cinder block wall a few feet from the locker room entrance.
+Alicia leaned against the wall by the locker room in the beige cinder block corridor.
 The urgency in Giselle's voice scared her.
 Whatever she needed to say couldn't be shared in the arena.
 Alicia clutched her practice stick tight in both hands.
 Breathe in, breathe out.
-She rounded the corner and tugged open the door just two-thirds of a smidge.
-She peered around the corner of the door praying to find at least one other person.
-No sign of her bags near her locker.
-Nothing on the bench where she and Sabrina talked before their match.
+She rounded the corner, tugged open the door just two-thirds of a smidge, and peered through the crack, praying to find at least one other person.
+She couldn't see anyone on the bench where she and Sabrina talked before their match.
 Alicia's match, anyway.
 I'm so sorry, Sabrina.
-The Hard Times graduate would visit her alma mater on Monday; Sabrina wouldn't miss a day at the office for anything less than a compound fracture.
+The Hard Times graduate would visit her alma mater on Monday; Sabrina wouldn't miss a day for anything less than a compound fracture.
 Even then, it would depend on the bone.

-There was her equipment bag against the wall between her locker and the door.
-No sign of her gym bag–except in her locker.
+Alicia stepped inside the locker room.
+There was her equipment bag against the wall, right by the door where she left it.
+No sign of her gym bag--except in her locker.
 Through the steel mesh, she saw the white and mauve nylon bag sitting inside the bottom of the locker.
-The rookie turned to the pair of wrestlers sitting on the middle bench across the room.
-"Hi, I'm just here picking up my stuff.
-I'm Alicia."
+Alicia turned to the pair of wrestlers sitting on the middle bench across the room.
 She recognized the pair: Kat Cable and Tracy "Trace" Roote, the duo of no-DQ street fight specialists known as I.T.
 Factor.
-Tracy looked up with a neutral expression on her face.
-With an average height and build, no visible tattoos or piercings, and a quiet disposition, the wrestler in the ill-fitting polo shirt and khakis put a great deal of effort into presenting herself as unassuming.
-One look at her knuckles, though, told the real story.
-The fair skin peaked and troughed like a topographical map of scar tissue spanning both fists.

 Kat looked similarly unimpressed.
 Short, heavy-set, and sturdy, she had been a menace on the rugby field before giving it all up to menace the tech field.
-She fit right in at QoW.

-Unlike her partner, the supervisor of I.T.
-Factor commanded attention–and it wasn't just the button-down and tie.
-Bright green streaks popped against a head of straightened black hair that hung a few inches below the shoulder.
-A full sleeve of tattoos written in some sort of computer code spanned both of Kat's arms, and a face full of piercings stood out against her rich brown complexion, the most outstanding of which was a thick, silvery septum piercing in the shape of the Greek letter omega.
-"We know you," remarked Kat, staring back.
-They weren't hired for their people skills.
+She fit right in at Queens of War.
+Unlike her partner, Kat commanded attention as the supervisor of I.T.
+Factor–and not just because of the pressed white button-down and black tie.
+Bright green streaks popped against a head of straightened black hair that hung a few inches past her shoulder.
+A full sleeve of tattoos written in some sort of computer code spanned Kat's right arm from shoulder to wrist, and a face full of piercings stood out against her dark brown complexion, the most outstanding of which was a thick, silvery septum piercing shaped like the Greek letter omega.

 "The stuff that's locked in your locker?
-No, I haven't seen anyone touch it," the supervisor deadpanned back.
+No, I haven't seen anyone touch it," the IT supervisor deadpanned back.
 Alicia really appreciated the sarcasm.

-With a quiet nod and a smile, the rookie popped open the combination lock, snatched up her gym and hockey bags, and sped out the door at a walk-run before she accidentally kicked off another blood feud.
-She maintained a hurried, embarrassing gait through the corridor all the way back to where she could see the star dressing rooms.
+With a quiet nod and a smile, she popped open the combination lock, snatched her gym and hockey bags, and sped out the door at a walk-run before she accidentally kicked off another blood feud.
+She maintained a hurried gait all the way back to where she could see the star dressing rooms.
 Around the corner at the other end of the corridor, Alicia thought she heard someone shouting in anger or annoyance, although she couldn't hear anyone responding.
-The source of the shouting turned the corner.
-He was tall, thin, and the personification of visual noise: a worryingly pale man with curly, dyed-white hair down to his back.
-He wore royal blue and silver Lycra bell-bottoms, a white leather jacket with long, dangling tassels on the arms that resembled bird wings, bright yellow shutter shades, a bright red top hat with a flamingo feather in the black brim, not a shirt, and about three too many belts.

 He appeared to be shouting into a comically thin blue and silver flip phone clutched tight to his ear, "Wot?
 Wazzat? 'at's gubbins!
 Rubbish, mate!
 Are you 'avin' a laugh?
 Are you takin' the piss?
 Wot?
 Sorry, say 'at again?
 No, mate, this is 9429.
-Sorry bruv, I didn't mean it.
-It was nothing personal.
+Sorry bruv, I didn't mean nuffin' by it.
+It weren't nuffin' personal.
+Say sorry to your ol' lady for me.
 'Ello?
 Nerve of these people!"

 It couldn't be him, but it couldn't be anyone else.

-She remembered from the grocery store checkout that Keven and Giselle had just gotten back together again for the second time.
+Alicia recalled grocery store checkout lane magazine rack headline that Keven Se7en and Giselle had just gotten back together again for the second time.
+She couldn't imagine a gossip magazine making something like that up.
 The lead singer and guitarist of The Exploronauts shook his head in indignation as he snapped the mobile phone shut, brought it to his hip, and dropped it on the ground.
-He looked down and realized his pants didn't have pockets.
-He turned a full circle in the corridor, bent down, and picked up his mobile without breaking his stride, then continued along on his way.
-Both guests arrived at Giselle's door almost at once.
-That sewed up the category of Most Famous Person Ever Met for maybe ever.
-Alicia had to say something.
-"Oh.
-My stars.
-You're Keven Se7en!
-I know you!"
+Upon closer inspection, Keven realized his pants didn't come with pockets.
+He turned a full circle in the corridor and picked up his mobile without breaking stride and continued down the hallway unperturbed.

 "You fancy me an' the lads playin'?"
 He called her bluff.
 "What's your favorite jam?"